-The vegan version of the traditional Italian Christmas Cake!
+A vegan version of the traditional Italian Christmas Cake!

 Have you ever heard of Panettone before?
 If not then now is a perfect time for you to give it a try!
-It’s Christmas season and this is the busiest time for the Panettone, a cake which is traditionally baked during this time in Milan.
+It’s the Christmas season and this is the busiest time for the Panettone, a cake which is traditionally baked during this time in Milan.
 It is originally made with wheat sourdough but nowadays it is mostly baked with yeast.
 Other typical ingredients that give the Panettone its unmistakable taste are raisins and candied orange peel.

 Even though some might not see it as cake and more like a pastry, it is still one of my favorite Christmas desserts since I was a little girl.
-But now that I don’t eat the original version any longer, I really had to make a vegan version of this treat.
+But now that I don’t eat the original version any longer, I really had to make a vegan one of this treat.

 Easy, step-by-step recipe